the-glu/telegram_backup/README.md

 **You have to check output of logs for any error during download of messages**

-The script cannot yet make the difference between `No messages` and `Error retriving messages` and sometime lost older messages.
+The script cannot make the difference between `No messages` and `Error retriving messages` without any doubts and sometime lost older messages.

-If you have an error with one of your contact, delete the `_checkpoint.yaml` file to ensure all history will be checked again.
+If you have an error with one of your contact and the script just continue by processing messages instead of trying again, delete the `_checkpoint.yaml` file to ensure all history will be checked again.

 ## Usage